 Although the Debtors do not believe that they have any liability with respect to the pension obligations of their non-Debtor foreign Affiliates, the trustee of the UK Pension Plan disputes the Debtors' assertion and asserts that it is likely that the fiduciaries for the other non-Debtor pension plans likewise dispute this assertion.
 To the extent applicable pension authorities assert Claims or Causes of Action against any of the Debtors for contribution or otherwise with respect to underfunded pensions in foreign jurisdictions, the Debtors believe such Claims constitute prepetition general unsecured Claims against these Estates subject to discharge under the Plan (and all related provisions set forth in Article X of the Plan) pursuant to sections 1141 and 524 of the Bankruptcy Code, to the fullest extent provided under applicable non-bankruptcy law.
-The trustee of the UK Pension Plan reserves its rights to contest whether such claims are appropriately discharged.
-Further, notwithstanding the Debtors' assertion regarding the discharge, such discharge may not impact on the applicable pension authorities' right to assert claims or causes of action against non-Debtor affiliates of Reader's Digest with respect to such pension obligations, which may have a material adverse impact on the company's business going forward to the extent any such Claims or Causes of Action result in liabilities of the Debtors' non-Debtor affiliates and, therefore, the trustee for the UK Pension Plan asserts that such claims may adversely impact the feasibility of the Plan.
+The trustee of the UK Pension Plan reserves its rights to contest whether such claims would be subject to discharge.
+Further, notwithstanding the Debtors' assert claims or causes of action against non-Debtor affiliates of Reader's Digest with respect to such pension obligations, which may have a material adverse impact on the company's business going forward to the extent any such Claims or Causes of Action result in liabilities of the Debtors' non-Debtor affiliates and, therefore, the trustee for the UK Pension Plan asserts that such claims may adversely impact the feasibility of the Plan.